oligonagon/oligonagon.github.io/docs/cs180proj2.md

 <a name = "1a"></a>
 ## Finite Difference Operator
 In this part, I make 2 simple filters, Dx and Dy.
-By convolving an image with these filters, I can get the partial derivativeof the image in x and y.
+Dx is a 1x2 array with values 1 and -1.
+Dy is a 2x1 array also with values 1 and -1.
+By convolving an image with these filters, I can get the partial derivative of the image in x and y.

 <section id="two">
 <div class="column">